kthibodeaux/.dotfiles/README.md

 # postgres

+Modify the postgresql config file and set local connections to trust.

 Assuming `/dev/sda4` is a blank ext4 partition, these steps will let you store your postgres data there (encrypted):

 ```